Installation Guide

 Preparing a Partition for Haiku

 Currently, Haiku cannot resize existing partitions; therefore, you either need to already have an empty partition where you can install Haiku, or you need to create one using a third party tool.
 If your current OS comes with a partitioning tool, try to use that.
 Otherwise, you can use specialized tools like the freely available GParted LiveCD.
-A standard install of Haiku requires about 700MB of disk space, so the partition doesn't need to be huge.
-However, you may want to leave some room for stuff, so 2GB may be an appropriate partition size.
+A standard 32-bit install of Haiku requires about 1.3 GiB of disk space (64-bit install is about double), so the partition doesn't need to be huge.
+However, you may want to leave some room for 3rd party applications, so 3+ GiB is the recommended partition size.

 Whenever your disk has multiple partitions, you will also need a boot loader such as GRUB to be able to boot into Haiku (and any other systems that you may have installed in the remaining partitions).
 In some cases, it is also possible to use the Haiku Boot Manager.